A successive centralized circumcenter reflection method for the convex feasibility problem: Linear and superlinear convergence rate

-Next, the superlinear convgernce of Algorithm 2 is presented.
+Next, we present the superlinear convergence result for Algorithm 2.

-\begin{theorem} Let $C_1,\ldots,C_m$ be all closed convex, and suppose that $C=:\cap_{i=1}^m C_i$ is nonempty.
-Let $\{z^k\}$ be generated by cCRM with the most violated control sequence \eqref{eq.MostViolated1} starting from some $z^0\in \re^n$, and converging to a point $\Bar{z}\in C$.
+\begin{theorem}[Superlinear convergence of s-cCRM (Algorithm 2)] Let $C_1,\ldots,C_m\subset \re^n$ be nonempty closed convex sets, and suppose that $C\coloneqq\bigcap_{i=1}^m C_i$ is nonempty.
+Let $\{z^k\}$ be generated by s-cCRM with the most violated control sequence (distance version) as in \cref{eq.MostViolated1}, starting from some $z^0\in \re^n$, and converging to a point $\Bar{z}\in C$.
 Assume that the interior of $C$ is nonempty, and that the boundary of $C_i$ is a differentiable manifold in a neighborhood of $\Bar{z}$ for each $i=1,\ldots, m$.
-Then, $\{z^k\}$ converges to $\Bar{z}$ superlinearly. \end{theorem} \begin{proof} The result is a direct consequence of the Fej\'er monotonicity of $\{z^k\}$ with respect to C given in Corollary \ref{cor.Fejermonotonicity_cCRM_m-sets_CFP.1}, together with Lemma \ref{lem.Superlinear1} and Lemma \ref{lem.Superlinear_convergence_FejerMonoton}.
+Then, $\{z^k\}$ converges to $\Bar{z}$ superlinearly. \end{theorem} \begin{proof} The result is a direct consequence of the Fej\'er monotonicity of $\{z^k\}$ with respect to $C$ given in \Cref{cor.Fejermonotonicity_cCRM_m-sets_CFP.1}, together with \Cref{lem.Superlinear1} and \Cref{lem.Superlinear_convergence_FejerMonoton}. \end{proof}